The Education Deceptions

 The SEND Review 2022 – When is a review not a review?

-The SEND Review began life with a DfE call for evidence asking stakeholders and interested parties to offer their thoughts and ideas on how the remarkably complex current funding arrangements for SEND could be revised – without increasing the global funding amount – to produce better outcomes.
+The SEND Review began life (in 2019) with a DfE call for evidence asking stakeholders and interested parties to offer their thoughts and ideas on how the remarkably complex current funding arrangements for SEND could be revised – without increasing the global funding amount – to produce better outcomes.

 This is equivalent to holding a consultation process, amidst the sounds of sirens and klaxons, to examine whether arranging an insufficient number of somewhat dilapidated lifeboats into a different configuration would be likely to improve outcomes for passengers. (‘If we dispense with life jackets we could fit more passengers into the lifeboats – what do you think?’)